 The Electricity Section Staff reviews all financing petitions filed by the Company and Southern Electric Generating Company ("SEGCo").
 SEGCo is a corporation owned, in equal shares, by APC and Georgia Power Company.
 SEGCo has electric generating facilities located in Wilsonville, Alabama.
 Financing petitions are generally filed with the Commission to request approval to engage in the issuance of securities or to assume obligations pursuant to other types of debt instruments.
 Upon analysis and evaluation, the Staff makes recommendations to the Commission pertaining to these petitions.

-By Order dated September 12, 2017, under Docket U-5236, the Commission granted APC the authority through December 31, 2019, (i) to issue and sell preferred stock, preference stock, and promissory notes, subordinated debentures, and other debt instruments and incur obligations in connection with the issuance of industrial development revenue bonds with an aggregate principal amount or stated value of such preferred stock, preference stock, industrial development revenue bonds, and subordinated debentures, promissory notes, and other debt instruments not exceeding \$2,000,000,000 at times and in amounts deemed by it to be appropriate; (ii) to assume obligations as a guarantor of SEGCo's promissory notes, subordinated debentures and other debt instruments and SEGCo's obligations in connection with the issuance of industrial development revenue bonds in an amount not to exceed \$125,000,000; and (iii) to borrow upon the issuance of promissory notes and to issue and sell commercial paper notes and to assume obligations as a guarantor of the promissory notes of SEGCo from time to time and to be renewed from time to time in an aggregate principal amount not to exceed \$2,000,000,000 at any one time outstanding and having maturity dates of not more than ten years after the date of issue.
+By Order dated September 10, 2019, under Docket U-5313, the Commission granted APC the authority through December 31, 2021, to (i) issue and sell preferred stock, preference stock, and promissory notes, subordinated debentures, and other debt instruments and incur obligations in connection with the issuance of industrial development revenue bonds with an aggregate principal amount or stated value not to exceed \$2 billion (long-term borrowings) at any one time outstanding; and (ii) borrow upon the issuance of promissory notes, issue and sell commercial paper notes and assume obligations as a guarantor of the promissory notes of SEGCO in an aggregate principal amount not to exceed \$2 billion (short-term borrowings) at any one time outstanding.

-By Order dated September 12, 2017, under Docket U-5237, the Commission granted SEGCo the authority through December 31, 2019: (i) to issue and sell and incur obligations in connection with the issuance of not more than \$125,000,000 in aggregate principal amount of promissory notes, subordinated debentures and other debt instruments and industrial development revenue bonds; and (ii) to borrow upon the issuance of promissory notes and issue and sell commercial paper notes to third-party lenders and to APC and Georgia Power Company from time to time and to be renewed from time to time in aggregate principal amount not to exceed \$175,000,000 at any one time outstanding.
+By Order dated September 10, 2019, under Docket U-5314, the Commission granted SEGCo the authority through December 31, 2021, to borrow upon the issuance of promissory notes and issue and sell commercial paper notes to third-party lenders and to APC and Georgia Power Company in aggregate principal amount not to exceed \$175 million (short-term borrowings) at any one time outstanding.